 First things first.
 If your org has the luxury to ask this question, ask.
 Is this a project you can afford not to pay someone for?

-You’ll certainly want someone with “experience” in whatever hard skill you’re looking for – meaning they’ve either done it before, or demonstrate a strong + informed interest in gaining the experience.
+You’ll certainly want someone with ‘experience’ in whatever skill you’re looking for – meaning they’ve either done it before, or demonstrate a strong & informed interest in gaining the experience.

 That could be a database volunteer with a history of running migrations.
 Or a website volunteer that’s researched Google Analytics and wants implementation experience.
 You should decide how flexible those requirements are, based on the stakes…and to some extent, your candidate pool.

-Also!
-The ideal volunteer will be interested in your organization.
-The best tech projects stick when someone asks questions along the way and seeks to understand the need.
+Also, the ideal volunteer will show an interest in your org/work.
+After all, the best tech projects stick when someone asks questions along the way and seeks to understand the need.
 (Be wary of the person who races to build a solution.)

 The best things you can do are: